billdueber/library_stdnums/README.markdown

 These are a set of Module functions (not classes with methods!) that perform simple checksum verification and (when applicable) normalization on strings containing common library types (currently just ISBN, ISSN, and LCCN).

-The code allows for some minimal crap (e.g., '1234-4568 online') will work fine.
-All returned ISBN/ISSN values are devoid any dashes; any trailing X for an ISBN/ISSN checkdigit will be uppercase *and will always be returned as a one-digit string*.
+The code allows for some minimal crap to be in the passed string (e.g., '1234-4568 online' will work fine).
+All returned ISBN/ISSN values are devoid any dashes; any trailing X for an ISBN/ISSN checkdigit will be uppercase.

-See the actual functions for more information than what's below.
+When you're getting back just the checkdigit, it will *always be returned as a one-digit string or an uppercase X* ('1'..'9' or 'X').

 ## ISBN